 Credit Monitoring to Fight Identify Theft

-One of the most common ways identity thieves trick their victims is through phishing.
-This occurs when a cybercriminal tries to trick people into revealing confidential information or by installing malicious software (malware) on their computers.
+One of the most common ways cybercriminals trick their victims is through phishing.
+This occurs when a cybercriminal tries to either get the victim to reveal confidential information or installs malicious software (malware) on the victim’s computer.
 A phishing attack can take many forms, although the most common is an email message.

-- Urgent or threatening language – Many phishing messages contain urgent or threatening language.
-Criminals often try to manipulate people’s emotions.
-Do not fall for that trick.
+- Urgent or threatening language—Many phishy messages contain urgent or threatening language.
+Phishers often try to manipulate people’s emotions.
+Don't fall for that trick.
 Take the time to examine unsolicited messages carefully.

-- Awkward grammar or spelling errors – These may be signs of phishing messages.
+- Awkward grammar or spelling errors—Awkward grammar or spelling errors may be signs of phishy messages.
+However, don't assume that polished, professional-looking messages are necessarily legitimate.

 To learn more about phishing and handling phishing messages, see OnGuardOnline.gov/phishing.